Dzharylhach National Nature Park: Flora and fauna

 The plants on the island are specialized for the environment, and include psammophytes (plants that grow in loose and shifting sand), halophytes (plants adapted to saline habitats), reed-beds in fresh and saline wetlands, the representative flora of coastal meadows and seaside steppe, and synanthropes (wild plants associated with proximity to humans, in this case tree and shrub plantations).
 Over 500 species of vascular plants, in 72 families are recorded in the terrestrial borders of the park.

 There are over 80 species of invertebrates in the park.
 Because the area contains many shallow coastal flats with protective thickets, it is famous for crayfish, crabs, and fish.
 The bay itself is known for mussels and fish.
 Wild animals include deer, boar, and mouflon (a type of wild sheep).

+In May 2022 the park had become an active fighting zone of the 2022 Russian invasion of Ukraine with more than 56 km of its shores planted with mines.
+On 6 November 2023 the Ministry of Environmental Protection and Natural Resources of Ukraine reported that the park was completely destroyed due to "Russian armed aggression" during the Russian occupation of Kherson Oblast.